MY STORY HAS 2 CHAPTERS.

 Most soldiers don't wear their hearts on their sleeves, but wear them on their skin in the form of tattoos, serving as mantras and connect the military community.
 Our idea was to harness this power.
 We designed tattoos with Veteran tattoo artists and made them accessible to all with AR.
 Veteran creators used the filter as a catalyst.

-The campaign drove record levels of veterans to the website and was also Meta’s highest performing Ad Council initiative.
+The campaign drove record levels of veterans to the website and is Meta’s highest performing Ad Council initiative.

 Lego’s purpose is to inspire builder's of tomorrow, but they were losing brand affinity with moms.
 Our task was to re-inspire them.